Pension FAQs

 Note that when transferring funds into the CAAT Pension Plan, your financial institution must allow for such a transfer, and purchases for periods of employment in which you may already have an associated defined benefit entitlement will not be permitted.

 The purchase process includes: getting an estimate, submitting a pension purchase application, getting your purchase quote, making an election and confirmation from CAAT.
+Learn more about making additional purchase.

 How does early retirement affect my benefits?

 You can retire as early as age 50.
-If you retire before age 65, an early start adjustment will apply to your pension.
-This permanent reduction reflects the fact that, by starting your pension early, you will receive it for a longer period of time than if you start at age 65.
+However, if you retire before age 65, an early start adjustment will apply to your pension.
+This permanent reduction reflects the fact that, by starting your pension early, you will receive it for a longer period of time than if you were to start at age 65.
 In DBplus, the early start adjustment rate is based on the Plan’s Funding Policy.
 It is a maximum of between 3% and 5% for each year that you are under age 65.

 What happens to my pension if I choose to work beyond age 65?